geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 <div class="author">Miss Porden</div>

 With himself the next morning, Mercurius debated
-And till near twelve o’clock at the Tavern he waited;
+And till near twelve o’clock at the tavern he waited;
 But then as he found that it did not appear
 He was likely any news of his courser to hear,
 He exclaimed, “to the King of Conjurors I’ll go,